Key moments from Harvey Weinstein's rape trial

 Later, the jury was shown photos of Weinstein naked.
 The defense said in an email that the photos were introduced to “shame” him.

+During closing arguments, prosecutors said Weinstein had abused his power and counted on his victims never coming forward.

+“The defendant not only ran roughshod over the dignity and the very lives of these witnesses, but he also underestimated them,” said Assistant District Attorney Joan Illuzzi.

-Writer Paul Feldsher testified that Sciorra told him she had “done this crazy thing with Harvey,” and that he understood her to mean that she had “fooled around with him.”
+Writer Paul Feldsher testified for the defense that Sciorra told him she had “done this crazy thing with Harvey,” and that he understood her to mean that she had “fooled around with him.”
 Feldsher said that he had no indication it was a negative experience.

 On cross-examination, he acknowledged sending Weinstein text messages disparaging Sciorra in harsh language, calling her “full of shit” and “an asshole.”